morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 Topic matching is not case-sensitive and will always match longer phrases before shorter ones and earlier phrases before later ones.
 If you had the topics "My cat is smart," "Smart as a cat," and "Cat," the phrase "My cat is smart as a cat" would match "<a href="#" onclick="return false;">My cat is smart</a> as a <a href="#" onclick="return false;">cat</a>."
 The phrase "My cat is as smart as a cat" would match "My <a href="#" onclick="return false;">cat</a> is as <a href="#" onclick="return false;">smart as a cat</a>."

 Topic matching for Creatures is slightly different than for NPCs.
 Creatures only get the dialogue that is assigned to their ID.
-If you assign dialogue to everyone in the Cell "Balmora" and you put a Scamp in Balmora, he will not have any of this dialogue.
+If you assign dialogue to everyone in the [[building-and-editing/world/index|Cell]] "Balmora" and you put a Scamp in Balmora, he will not have any of this dialogue.

 ## Voice

 Voices have audio files attached to them which are played whenever a "voice" is called for.
 You can select which file is attached to each voice ID with the Sound Filename button.

-Alarm voices are not used, you should not see any.
+[[alarm|Alarm]] voices are not used, you should not see any.

 Attack voices are played while the NPC or Creature is attacking.
 Creatures generally have these tagged in their animations, so this is mainly for NPCs.

-Flee voices are played when an NPC is fleeing.
+[[flee|Flee]] voices are played when an NPC is fleeing.

-Hello voices are played when an NPC or Creature greets the player.
+[[hello|Hello]] voices are played when an NPC or Creature greets the player.
 At what distance this occurs is set by the Hello AI Setting.

 Hit voices are played when the NPC or Creature takes damage.
-Again, most Creatures have these embedded in their animations.
+Again, most Creatures have these embedded in their [[animation-sound|animations]].

 Idles play randomly.
 These are like "clutter" for voices.
 You control how often and under what conditions idles are played with the conditions here.